Q: Where are you located?

 A: With a few exceptions, most of our programming is kid-friendly.
 And, of course, The Window is our service corps for teens!

 A: Occasionally it is, yes.
 But, overall, almost all of our conversations are accessible to folks of all ages and backgrounds.

 Q: What if I don’t like to talk?

 A: There’s room for introverts, extroverts, and just regular verts on the Porch.
 You don’t have to talk.
 All we require is a willingness to listen respectfully.

 Q: Is this a bait-and-switch operation?

-A: We have no interest in converting folks.
+A: Nope.
 We just want folks to gather to celebrate their differences and learn from one another.
 The Front Porch isn’t so much about answering your questions with absolutes.
 We’d rather talk and make deliberate, solutions-focused progress through dialogue.
 While we hope we “convert” you to be open to difference in a Front Porchy way, we’re definitely not trying to get you to come to our secret, regular church somewhere else, either.